kaangiray26/vanilla-router/README.md

-# flask-router
+# vanilla-router
-Client-Side Routing for Flask
+The unofficial Router for vanilla Javascript